-Our readings this week are about prayer, not so much the words of prayer–Jesus warned about wordy prayer – but about attitudes that make prayer possible and flow for prayer.
+Our readings this week are about prayer, not so much the words of prayer–Jesus warned about wordy prayer – but about attitudes that make prayer possible and flow from prayer.

 The gift of prayer is always ours, like rain and snow it comes down from heaven, but then there’s the ground it falls on.

 Esther gets more than she asks for– an immediate, surprising victory over her enemies.
-Jesus is also heard as he prays– after he drinks the cup of suffering he will be raised up.
+Jesus is also heard as he prays– after he drinks the cup of suffering he is raised up.
 Humility leads to prayer and new life.

 Today’s reading looks at anger and its relationship to prayer.

 God gets no pleasure from the death of the wicked, Ezekiel says in our first reading, but God rejoices when someone ‘turns from his evil way that he may live,” God is not an angry God, looking to punish.
 God looks for reconciliation.
 (Ezekiel 18:21-28)